trade-copilot/ape-ai-docs/Features/Personas/meet-the-personas.md

 ---

-**Your persona = Your AI's trading DNA.
+**Your companion = Your AI's trading DNA.
 Choose the one that matches YOUR style!** 🦍🚀